yhlong0/IntellectCapital/Notes/2024/alibaba.md

         - lack of knowledge sharing: The Taiwan team had a valuable experience that wasn't shared with the Shanghai team during the migration to a global site.
         - poor executive communication: Despite top management's belief in the importance of the Chinese market, poor communication led to a lack of awareness and timely problem-solving.
         - misalignment with local needs: Decisions made by US-based VPs and directors failed to consider the unique aspects of the Chinese market, highlighting a disconnect from local requirements.
+7. Some say that the power of capital is enormous.
+Capital does have its power.
+But the real power is the power of people controlling the capital.
+People's power is enormous.
+Businessmen's power is inexhaustible.
+8.